Train strikes 2023: Everything you need to know about July rail walkouts

 Such is the antipathy between the parties that it seems most unlikely.

-I have a ticket booked for one of the strike days.
+I have a ticket booked for one of the RMT strike days.
 What can I do?

 Passengers with Advance, Anytime or Off-Peak tickets can have their ticket refunded with no fee if the train that the ticket is booked for is cancelled, delayed or rescheduled.